yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/full-checkout-android.md

 ## Step 7: Get the one-time token (OTT)

-Once the customer fills out the requested data in Yuno's payment forms, you will obtain the one-time token, a required parameter to create a payment using the Yuno API.
+After the customer fills out the requested data in Yuno's payment forms, you will obtain the one-time token, a required parameter to create a payment using the Yuno API.

 The one-time token will be shared by Yuno using the `callbackOTT` function you provided in Step 6 when initiating the payment.
 The one-time token will be available in the `onActivityResult`.